gibbok/vim-cheat-sheet/README.md

 To delete backward through character 'X' type dFX

 Move to the end of the line in normal mode in VIM: Jump to last non blank `g_` or use `$` which moves to the last character on the line.

+ ~    : Changes the case of current character

+ guu  : Change current line from upper to lower.

+ gUU  : Change current LINE from lower to upper.

+ guw  : Change to end of current WORD from upper to lower.

+ guaw : Change all of current WORD to lower.

+ gUw  : Change to end of current WORD from lower to upper.

+ gUaw : Change all of current WORD to upper.

+ g~~  : Invert case to entire line

+ guG : Change to lowercase until the end of document.